leklab/RNAseq/README.md

 ```
 These were saved into module collection `star` by `module save star253`.

+## Python module dependencies

 Plotting script needs many python modules installed, see [here](https://github.com/broadinstitute/rnaseqc/tree/master/python).
 One way is to use conda environment.
-Make sure if you use conda environment not to have version or installed python modules issues between python installs.
+Make sure if you use conda environment not to have version or installed python modules issues
+between python installs.

+Another way is to install the Python module dependencies locally
+`pip install --user requirements.txt`

+Note: There is an incompatiblity issue when using the most recent version of `nbformat` with earlier versions of Python 3
+and have updated the above with `Python/3.8.6-GCCcore-10.2.0`

 # Building indices for STAR and RSEM